 Becco Meridionale della Tribolazione m.
 3360

 The Piantonetto Valley, a tributary of Orco Valley, is one of the best known sites in the Southern side of Gran Paradiso Group, a group indeed mainly famous for its Northern high and icy mountains.
 In its Southern side the massif hides another wonderful kingdom, made of steep granite walls and beautiful hard rock climbs, both classic and modern.

 In the middle of the rocky heart of Gran Paradiso, the Piantonetto Valley, we can find a veritable pearl, the magnificent tower of Becco Meridionale della Tribolazione.

-It's the Southernmost peak belonging to to a group of three ones, Becco Settentrionale, Becco Centrale and Becco Meridionale della Tribolazione, and it's the finest amongst those and probably the most beautiful rocky summit of the Gran Paradiso, together with Becco di Valsoera.
+It's the Southernmost peak belonging to to a group of three ones, Becco Settentrionale, Becco Centrale and Becco Meridionale della Tribolazione; it's the finest mountain amongst these ones and probably the most beautiful rocky summit of Gran Paradiso group, together with Becco di Valsoera.

 Getting ThereThe starting point to climb is the Teleccio Lake, at the end of Valle del Piantonetto, a tributary of Valle dell'Orco.

 - From France and Switzerland reach Aosta, then follow the Monte Bianco motorway towards South, exit Ivrea.
 From Ivrea follow the road to Ciriè and Pont Canavese.

 Walking approach to Rifugio Pontese